CONCUSSION TREATMENT AND

 Do I need to lose consciousness to have a concussion?

 No. Most concussions do not involve a loss of consciousness.
-In fact, fewer than 10% of concussions result in passing out.
+Roughly just 10% of concussions result in a loss of consciousness.

 Seek immediate care if you experience: